-Management Response Observation 2 - Maintaining the Fixed Asset Register Risk Action Priority Responsible Officer Target Date mple testing of procurements included in monthly report 2.1 the Policy & Finance Committee of a value and nature Register, which is ich suggested they might have required inclusion in the relied upon by the ed Asset Register confirmed that those which were fixed Council's insurers ets had not been updated to the Fixed Asset Register, when setting levels d related disposals had not been actioned either. of cover and premiums, is not a hough a revised Fixed Asset Register was provided with true reflection of 2.2 ese issues corrected, the lack of robust controls to ensure 2.2 e Fixed Asset Register is properly maintained has current fixed assets. cessitated a rating of 'no' for point H of the internal ntrol objectives on Part 3 of the AGAR and the provision a supplementary note stating the implications and ions being taken.
-2.3 vas also confirmed that no physical check of the items or e Fixed Asset Register has been carried out since March 18.
+Man agement Re esponse Observation 2 - Maintaining the Fixed Asset Register Risk Action Priority Responsible Officer Target Date Sample testing of procurements included in monthly reports to the Policy & Finance Committee of a value and nature which suggested they might have required inclusion in the Fixed Asset Register confirmed that those which were fixed assets had not been updated to the Fixed Asset Register, and related disposals had not been actioned either.
+Although a revised Fixed Asset Register was provided with these issues corrected, the lack of robust controls to ensure the Fixed Asset Register is properly maintained has necessitated a rating of 'no' for point H of the internal control objectives on Part 3 of the AGAR and the provision of a supplementary note stating the implications and The Fixed Asset Register, which is relied upon by the Council's insurers when setting levels of cover and premiums, is not a true reflection of the Council's current fixed assets.
+2.1: The officer responsible for maintaining the fixed asset register became ill and subsequently left during the year.
+Maintenance of the asset register has now been picked up by the RFO.
+High Rory Fitzgerald, RFO Complete actions being taken.
+It was also confirmed that no physical check of the items on the Fixed Asset Register has been carried out since March 2018.
+2.2: A complete inventory check was planned for autumn 2019 and will happen as soon as conditions permit.
+High Rory Fitzgerald, RFO 31 December 2020